secondspass/jupyter_bootcampproject_examples/README.md

 Make sure the `eaglei_outages_2016.csv` file is in the data directory.
 Github will not allow it to be pushed so you'll have to copy it in to the data directory.

+### Geo_project_widgets.ipynb
+This shows how to apply widgets to a given Pandas/GeoPandas plot.
+Each Notebook cell can be run individually without depending on the others.
+The first cell just shows a normal GeoPandas plot.
+The second cell introduces a lot of widgets that update the plot (e.g., variable changing and colorbar limit changing) The third cell is a simplified version of the second cell that only allows the changing of variables

+Switching variables via the dropdown box will switch the variable that is plotted (and reset the colorbar limits to default min/max values).
+This allows viz-ing plots for different variables very simple without having to swap code around.

+> Note: Sometimes the notebook widgets bug out and don't produce a plot, or it ends up producing multiple plots on accident This is usually because the kernel hiccuped when executing the notebook and usually restarting the kernel and clearing all output will help this.

+> Note 2: Although switching variables resets the colorbar limits to the default min/max values for that variable, currently the text in the widget itself for ``c_min`` and ``c_max`` don't update.
+Just a quality of life bug.
+A workaround can be done that fixes this by uncommenting the ``c_min.value`` and ``c_max.value`` lines in the ``update`` function, but then this generates two additional plots as updating c_min and c_max "regenerates" the plot.